malgrieve/Lumore/Lumore/Religon/Major Stars/major-stars.md

 - Greedstar

 ### Teher,
-God of Misfortune
+Goddess of Misfortune
 - Badstar

 ### Eirnin,
 Goddess of Gluttony
-- Devourstar
+- Vourstar

 ### Neieba,
 God of Envy